Women's Participation in Open Source Software: A Survey of the Literature: Results

 \textsc{Lack of Peer Parity.} Most women (72\%) feel outnumbered and 24\% feel alienated~\cite{PS28}.
 Women reported to feel more comfortable and accepted by their same gender counterparts~\cite{PS18} and feel frustrated when there is no peer parity~\cite{PS1}.
-This problem worsens in medium-size projects in which all contributors are men, as they may form a clique that a woman contributor could have difficultly breaking into~\cite{PS27}. \textit{``It is not so common to find many girls in technical teams"}~\cite{PS6}, and in the face of this lack of parity women reported to feel invisible in larger majority-men groups ~\cite{PS24}.
+This problem worsens in medium-size projects in which all contributors are men, as they may form a clique that a woman contributor could have difficultly breaking into~\cite{PS27}. \textit{``It is not so common to find many girls in technical teams''}~\cite{PS6}, and in the face of this lack of parity women reported feeling invisible in larger men-dominated groups~\cite{PS24}.

-\textsc{Non-inclusive communication.} Expletives often used in the mailing lists are insulting to women.
+\textsc{Non-inclusive communication.} Discriminatory expletives, swear words, and negative critiques often used in code reviews and mailing lists may be insulting to women.
 The negative workplace experience of encountering words that are demeaning to them in the mailing lists can cause women to leave OSS projects~\cite{PS13}.
-Awkward communication styles~\cite{PS18} on acrimonious talk about which code piece should be incorporated~\cite{PS22}, and terms usually associated with men (e.g., ``guys'') can demotivate women~\cite{PS27}.
+Awkward communication styles~\cite{PS18} in acrimonious talk about which code piece should be incorporated~\cite{PS22}, and terms usually associated with men (e.g., ``guys'') can demotivate women~\cite{PS27}.